thoukydides/matterbridge-dyson-robot/README.md

 ## Installation

 This plugin supports multiple methods for configuring and connecting to Dyson robot vacuum and air treatment devices.
-The following instructions are for cloud-based connection via a MyDyson account and the Dyson AWS IoT MQTT gateway, which is the recommended and most compatible approach.
+The following instructions are for cloud-based connection via a MyDyson account and the Dyson AWS IoT MQTT gateway, which is the recommended approach (and the only one compatible with Dyson 360 Vis Nav robot vacuums).
 See [Alternative Provisioning Methods](#provisioning-methods) (below) for options to connect to supported devices locally.

 ### Step 1 - Create Account and Connect Devices
 1. Use the MyDyson [iPhone](https://apps.apple.com/gb/app/mydyson/id993135524) or [Android](https://play.google.com/store/apps/details?id=com.dyson.mobile.android) app to create an account.